nobrakal/spacelambda/README_artifact.md

 Triples with souvenir are first defined in file `wpc.v`.
 We incorporate the NoFree mode in file `wps.v`.
-This file also features the generalization of lemmas presented in Figure 5 to this new wp.
+This file also features the generalization of lemmas presented in Figure 5 to this new WP.

 | Rule               | Lemma                   | File    |